evan-fannin/FoxAndHounds/README.txt

 This is a guide to running this project.

+First and foremost, you're going to need a virtual environment!
+Aside from the dependencies used for our original homework project, you're going to need the package networkx.
+The easiest way to get everything is to use pipenv.
+If you don't have it, install pipenv.
+Then set up a virtual environment in PyCharm, selecting the pipenv environment option.
+If PyCharm doesn't install dependencies from this project's Pipfile automatically, just type "pipenv install" in the PyCharm terminal.
+Then you'll be good to go!

 If you would like to see the results of several different setups that were already played through, simply peruse through the 8 games already logged in logfile.txt.